-Join us for a four-day get-away in a spectacular Sky Island setting with Sky Island Alliance staff for our renowned wildlife tracking workshop!
+Join us for a four-day get-away in a spectacular Sky Island setting with Sky Island Alliance staff and regional guest experts.
 Participants gain hands-on field instruction and theory in a variety of skills and techniques, including:

 - Natural history and conservation of regional animal species, with emphasis on the jaguar, Mexican gray wolf, ocelot, black bear, mountain lion, bobcat, white-nose coati, Mexican opossum, badger, desert tortoise, and box turtle;

 - Wildlife track morphology, structure and terminology;

 - Photo documentation;

 - Hands-on experience with track identification in the field.

 This workshop will be held at The Nature Conservancy’s Guesthouse in Aravaipa Canyon Preserve, 50 miles northeast of Tucson, Arizona (approximately 3 to 3.5 hours drive from Tucson or Phoenix).
 During the workshop, we will take the opportunity to gather wildlife tracking data for Aravaipa Canyon Preserve.
 “Not only does the ranch sit over the main aquifer that supplies Aravaipa Creek, it’s also an important corridor for wildlife traveling from the Galiuro Mountains to the Santa Teresa Mountains,” says the Preserve’s manager, Mark Haberstich.
 “We’ve actually seen elk on the preserve” — a rarity at the site’s elevation of 3,300 feet.

 - 9 AM Thursday: Participants have the option of meeting us at the Sky Island Alliance offices (406 S 4th Ave) at 9 AM on Thursday to catch a ride or carpool/caravan to the Aravaipa guesthouse.